rustwasm/book/src/game-of-life/implementing.md

 ## Testing our Game of Life

-Now that we have our game working in the browser let's talk about testing our wasm functions.
+Now that we have our Rust implementation of the Game of Life rendering in the browser with JavaScript, let's talk about testing our Rust compiled to WebAssembly functions.

 We are going to test our `tick` function to make sure that it gives us the output that we expect.
-First, we'll want to create some setter functions for inside our `impl Universe` in the `wasm_game_of_life/src/lib.rs` file.
+First, we'll want to create some setter functions inside our `impl Universe` in the `wasm_game_of_life/src/lib.rs` file.
 We are going to create a `set_width` and a `set_height` function so we can create `Universe`s of different sizes.

 ```rust
 #[wasm_bindgen]